Key takeaways

 What are sulfur burps, and why do they happen?

-Sulfur burps are unpleasant burps that smell like rotten eggs.
-They happen when hydrogen sulfide gas builds up in the digestive system.
-People may often notice these burps more after eating foods high in sulfur, such as eggs, meat, or certain vegetables.
+Sulfur burps are burps that smell like rotten eggs.
+They happen when hydrogen sulfide gas builds up in the digestive tract.
+People may notice these burps more after eating foods high in sulfur, such as eggs, meat, and certain vegetables.

 People who experience sulfur burps may also notice other symptoms, such as bloating, nausea, or diarrhea.
 If these symptoms worsen, it’s a good idea to consult a healthcare provider.